adamw80/portfolio/README.md

 - **Contact:** Edit the contact information and social media links.

 ## License
 This project is licensed under the MIT License.
-You are free to use and modify it as per the license terms.

 ## Contact
 If you have any questions or feedback, feel free to reach out: